 You and your team of campers will be sleeping on bunk beds in modern wooden cabins dotted around the camp.
 Each cabin is named after a famous city from around the world.
-The cabins will be home to about 8 campers, one international counselor and one local counselor.
-The cabins usually consist of 4 or 5 sets of bunk beds, a private room for the counselors and a bathroom with a toilet and sink.
+The cabins will be home to about 8 campers, one international captains and one local captains.
+The cabins usually consist of 4 or 5 sets of bunk beds, a private room for the captains and a bathroom with a toilet and sink.
 All cabins have air conditioning too.

 It wouldn’t be camp without bugs!
 You’ll be the hero leading a team of intrepid adventurers with a fly swat in one hand and a can of bug spray in the other.
 We recommend that you take insect repellent to camp to keep the mosquitoes away during the day but be careful what you squash as the harmless yet pungent local ‘stink bug’ makes an appearance.
 The camp provides plenty of bug spray too to make sure the cabins are clear at night.